Former college football coach from LI dies

 Most Popular

 Sweeney, as those who knew him said (and as the stats show), had a talent for turning around teams with losing streaks.
 In his first season coaching at Dickinson College in Carlise, Pennsylvania, in the 1980s, the NCAA Division III team won just one game.
-But in three seasons, the team went 10-1, winning a conference title, according to a remembrance posted on the college’s website.
-From 1985 to 1992, the team had 56 wins and won 71 percent of their games — a record that still stands as the team’s second most winningest season, according to the school.
-“His own coaching philosophy was full-out all the time and you’re a member of a team,” said his brother, Michael Sweeney, 72, of Old Westbury.
+But in just three seasons, the team went 10-1, winning a conference title, according to a remembrance posted on the college’s website.
+From 1985 to 1992, the team had 56 wins and won 71 percent of their games.“His own coaching philosophy was full-out all the time and you’re a member of a team,” said his brother, Michael Sweeney, 72, of Old Westbury.
 “He was a team builder, besides being a man builder.”PhotosRecent notable deaths See alsoSee more LI, U.S. obits

 In a social media post, Kevin Nathan, a Westhampton native who Sweeney coached at Dickinson from 1986 to 1989, echoed the sentiment.